Lumo logo in cream color

 by Steele Roddick

-Lately, we’ve been working with a lot of growers to go through a return on investment estimate to see how Lumo pencils out in terms of tangible cost savings for their ranch.
+Lately, we’ve been working with a lot of growers to go through an irrigation automation ROI estimate to see how Lumo pencils out in terms of tangible cost savings for their ranch.

 The actual numbers depend on a bunch of factors, of course: how many acres, how many blocks, how much water, the length of your irrigation season, what you currently pay for water, what you currently pay for irrigation labor and overhead, what kind of pump you have and whether you’re already irrigating overnight and at off-peak times.